Accountablity

 Full Day

 For all UFA Private School Students.
-This will cover The Good and the Beautiful (TGTB) ELA, TGTB Math, TGTB Science, *TGTB History, Specials, an extra class of either ELA, Math, or Spanish, and an **Elective of your child's choosing.
+This will cover The Good and the Beautiful (TGTB) ELA, TGTB Math, *TGTB Science, *TGTB History, Specials, writing, computer skills, and an extra class of either ELA, Math, or Spanish, and an **Elective of your child's choosing.

 It also covers field trips (First Friday of each month), and all supply money.